Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Eccentricity in space-based Parameter Estimation

 \section{Eccentricity in space-based Parameter Estimation}

-Based on the setup above, we perform space-based parameter estimation for TianQin, LISA, and their network (Fig. \ref{pe}).
-Although the fixed parameters are set to the ground posterior medians rather than the true values, the remaining parameters are still well constrained in all space analyses.
+Based on the setup described above, we perform space-based parameter estimation for TianQin, LISA, and their network (Fig. \ref{pe}).
+We also present results in which only the component masses and the eccentricity are allowed to vary (Fig. \ref{pe}, lower-right inset).
+All parameters except $(\mathcal{M}, q, e_{0.01\mathrm{Hz}})$ are fixed to the median values of the ground-based posteriors rather than the injected ones, while these three parameters remain well constrained in all space-based analyses.
+We further verified that, in the space-band analysis, adopting the full ground posterior KDE as the prior for all parameters except eccentricity yields only minor improvements for the non-mass parameters, producing no significant differences in $(\mathcal{M}, q, e_{0.01\mathrm{Hz}})$ between the reduced three-dimensional and full-dimensional parameter-estimation runs.
 Notably, the chirp mass $\mathcal{M}$ is measured about two orders of magnitude more precisely than in the ground-only case (from $\mathcal{O}(10^{-3})$ to $\mathcal{O}(10^{-5})M_\odot$).
 Although space data alone are not more informative about $q$ than the ground network, the strong constraint on $\mathcal{M}$ compresses the $\mathcal{M}$-$q$ degeneracy, yielding a $q$ marginal posterior that is less than half as wide as the ground-only result.
+A similar improvement is observed for the coalescence time and phase, which are partially degenerate with the two mass parameters.
 With $\mathcal{M}$ tightly constrained, the dominant residual degeneracy is between $\mathcal{M}$ and the orbital eccentricity $e_{0.01\mathrm{Hz}}$, as anticipated by previous studies~\cite{Lenon2020,OShea2023,Favata2022}.
 In our GW190521-like configuration, the eccentricity is constrained to $\mathcal{O}(10^{-5})$ around the injected value $e_{0.01\mathrm{Hz}}=0.1$.
 Quantitatively, the precisions across parameters are consistent with previous estimates of space-band and multiband capabilities~\cite{Liu2020,Toubiana2022, Wu2025}.

 We validated the heterodyned likelihood for eccentric waveforms.
 It accurately reproduces the peak location and local curvature of the Gaussian likelihood, and the Jensen-Shannon divergence (JSD) between the two posteriors satisfies the adopted criterion (see Appendix~\ref{app} for details).
-Using the heterodyned likelihood can reduce computational cost from $\mathcal{O}(10^3)-\mathcal{O}(10^4)$ core-hours to $\mathcal{O}(10)$ core-hours and substantially lower the memory usage.
+Using the heterodyned likelihood can reduce computational cost from $\mathcal{O}(10^3)-\mathcal{O}(10^4)$ core-hours to $\mathcal{O}(10)-\mathcal{O}(10^2)$ core-hours and substantially lower the memory usage.